 With cold and flu season knocking at your door, it's time to boost your family's health with the best foods for your immune system.
 An estimated 80% of your immune system is in your gut, after all!
 Here are five easy winter recipes from the Tiny Health team designed to keep illnesses at bay all season long.
-In this post we're sharing our best recipes for:
+In this post, we're sharing our best immune boosting recipes for:

-• Homemade Elderberry Syrup, a delicious anti-inflammatory tonic for immune defense
+- Homemade Elderberry Syrup, a delicious anti-inflammatory tonic for immune defense

-• Fermented Honey Garlic, a powerful combination that’s both antimicrobial and soothing
+- Fermented Honey Garlic, a powerful combination that’s both antimicrobial and soothing

-• Everyday Bone Broth, rich in gelatin and nutrients.
+- Everyday Bone Broth, rich in gelatin and nutrients.

-• Garlic and Ginger Winter Greens, a versatile dish packed with flavor and aroma
+- Garlic and Ginger Winter Greens, a versatile dish packed with flavor and aroma

-• Easy Overnight Fruit and Seed Oatmeal, a hearty winter breakfast with zinc and Vitamin C
+- Easy Overnight Fruit and Seed Oatmeal, a hearty winter breakfast with zinc and Vitamin C

-Ready to add immunity boosting foods to your family’s diet?
+Ready to add immunity-boosting foods to your family’s diet?
 Let's get started.

 1. Homemade Elderberry Syrup Recipe